RomulusMirauta/Windows-Scripts/README.md

 # Windows Scripts

-### I. PowerShell - Mounting and Dismount an ISO Image
+### I. PowerShell - Mounting and Dismounting an ISO Image

 <br>Purpose: creating a Virtual Drive from an ISO Image